2025 Sport Club Corinthians Paulista (women) season

-The 2025 season is the 23rd season in the history of Sport Club Corinthians Paulista (women).
-In addition to the domestic league, Corinthians will participate in this season's editions of the Supercopa do Brasil, Copa Libertadores Femenina and Campeonato Paulista.
+The 2025 season was the 23rd season in the history of Sport Club Corinthians Paulista (women).
+In addition to the domestic league, Corinthians participated in this season's editions of the Supercopa do Brasil, Copa Libertadores Femenina and Campeonato Paulista.
 This season also featured the return of the Copa do Brasil de Futebol Feminino, which was abolished in 2017 (Corinthians was the last champion in 2016).
 There was a mid-season break due to the 2025 Copa América Femenina in July-August.

-Corinthians is coming off another successful 2024 campaign by achieving a back-to-back continental treble after winning the league, Copa Libertadores Femenina, and Supercopa do Brasil.
+Corinthians was coming off another successful 2024 campaign by achieving a back-to-back continental treble after winning the league, Copa Libertadores Femenina, and Supercopa do Brasil.